11 out of 13 rated this helpful - Rate this topic

 Did you mean…

-Whenever the GPMC is installed, whether on servers or client computers, the Windows PowerShell module is also installed.
+Windows PowerShell When the GPMC is installed on servers or client computers, the Windows PowerShell module is also installed.
 You have full Windows PowerShell functionality.
 If you install the Remote Server Administration Tools pack, the latest Windows PowerShell cmdlets for Group Policy are also installed.
 For more information about Windows PowerShell cmdlets and scripts that you can use to manage Group Policy, see Group Policy Cmdlets.

-You can also configure the Group Policy feature by using Windows PowerShell cmdlets.
-For more information about using Server Manager cmdlets to install the Group Policy Management Console for the Group Policy feature, see Install or Uninstall Roles, Role Services, or Features and Server Manager deployment cmdlet module.
+You can configure the Group Policy feature by using Windows PowerShell cmdlets.
+For more information about using Server Manager cmdlets to install the Group Policy Management Console, see Install or Uninstall Roles, Role Services, or Features and Server Manager deployment cmdlet module.

-Using Group Policy, you can significantly reduce an organization’s total cost of ownership.
+By using Group Policy, you can significantly reduce your organization’s total cost of ownership.
 Various factors, such as the large number of policy settings available, the interaction between multiple policies, and inheritance options, can make Group Policy design complex.
 By carefully planning, designing, testing, and deploying a solution based on your organization’s business requirements, you can provide the standardized functionality, security, and management control that your organization needs.

 Here are some Windows Server 2012 scenarios that use Group Policy to implement a solution:

-In Windows Server 2012, Group Policy changes, as detailed below, are focused on improving the Group Policy troubleshooting experience.
-For more details about these changes, as well as additional changes in functionality that are not listed here, see What's New in Group Policy.
+In Windows Server 2012, Group Policy focused on improving the Group Policy troubleshooting experience.
+Windows Server 2012 R2 expands the support for IPv6 networking, adds policy caching to reduce sign-in times in synchronous mode, and provides more detailed event logging.
+For more details about these changes and more information about the additional changes in functionality that are not listed here, see What's New in Group Policy in Windows Server 2012 [redirected] and What's New in Group Policy in Windows Server.

 Planning